The Byrds: Ersatz Byrds and further reunions (1989–1991; 2000)

 In spite of McGuinn's comments, he and Hillman undertook a series of concerts together in 2018 to celebrate the 50th anniversary of the Byrds' Sweetheart of the Rodeo album.
 Though not billed as the Byrds, the duo, together with backing band Marty Stuart and his Fabulous Superlatives, played some earlier Byrds' material before performing all of the songs from the album and telling stories about its creation.
+An album of live recordings from the 50th Anniversary concerts was released for Record Store Day 2024.

+On January 18, 2023, David Crosby died in his sleep at age 81, following years of health issues.
+His death left McGuinn and Hillman as the two remaining original members.